-The proposed bill would amend current statutes related to condominium unit owners' associations (COAs) and planned community associations (HOAs) by introducing new requirements for written notices of violation.
-Specifically, the bill mandates that these notices include detailed information about the alleged violation, such as the specific provision of community documents that has been violated, the date of the violation, and the process for contesting the notice.
-Additionally, it allows unit owners to request the names of individuals who observed the violation, which the association must provide upon request.
-The bill also permits unit owners to respond to violation notices electronically, if such means are available.
+The proposed bill would amend current statutes related to condominium and planned community associations by introducing new requirements for written notices of violation.
+Specifically, it would require that such notices include detailed information about the alleged violation, including the specific provision of community documents that has been violated, the date of the violation, the names of the individuals who observed the violation, and the process for contesting the notice.
+Additionally, the bill allows unit owners to request the names of the observers and permits responses to violation notices via electronic submission, if available.

 Statutes affected: Introduced Version: 33-1242, 33-1803, 33-1252, 33-1212, 32-2199.01